MicrosoftDocs/cpp-docs/docs/mfc/reference/cstatusbar-class.md

 ### Remarks
  Use `GetStatusBarCtrl` to take advantage of the functionality of the Windows status-bar common control, and to take advantage of the support [CStatusBarCtrl](../../mfc/reference/cstatusbarctrl-class.md) provides for status-bar customization.
 For example, by using the common control, you can specify a style that includes a sizing grip on the status bar, or you can specify a style to have the status bar appear at the top of the parent window's client area.

- For more general information about common controls, See [Common Controls](http://msdn.microsoft.com/library/windows/desktop/bb775493) in the [!INCLUDE[winSDK](../../atl/includes/winsdk_md.md)].
+ For more general information about common controls, See [Common Controls](http://msdn.microsoft.com/library/windows/desktop/bb775493) in the Windows SDK.

 ##  <a name="setindicators"></a>  CStatusBar::SetIndicators
  Sets each indicator's ID to the value specified by the corresponding element of the array `lpIDArray`, loads the string resource specified by each ID, and sets the indicator's text to the string.